awsdocs/macie-user-guide/doc_source/macie-classify-objects-content-type.md

 Macie can assign only one content type to an object\.

-You cannot modify existing or add new content types\.
-You can enable or disable any existing content type\(s\), thus enabling or disabling Macie to assign these content types to your objects during the classification process\.<a name="enable-disable-content-types"></a>
+You can't modify existing or add new content types\.
+You can enable or disable any existing content types, thus enabling or disabling Macie to assign these them to your objects during the classification process\.<a name="enable-disable-content-types"></a>

 **To view, enable, or disable content types**